|

 support of the Administration and was included in their budget proposal

+as well.
 [A]lthough it was included in the Ways and Means bill

 as I previously mentioned, the Finance Committee spending parameters